 All adults work in partnership to model, reinforce and support our expectations.

-THRIVE is used to inform our understanding of social and emotional learning in a way that is developmentally and age appropriate.
+TiS snapshots are used to inform our understanding of social and emotional learning in a way that is developmentally and age appropriate.

 Adults act as co-regulators, develop pupils insight and language of sensations and emotions, building understanding of self within a community based on inclusion and tolerance.